Inca Trail Availability & Permits 2026!

 - Make sure you get to Cusco 2–3 days before your trek begins to allow you to acclimate.
 Otherwise, you have a higher risk of getting altitude sickness, which could ruin your trek.

-- This is exactly physical prep, but you must use worn-in hiking boots.
-New ones can cause blisters and a lot of pain.
+- Physical preparation is essential, and we also recommend wearing broken-in hiking boots.
+New boots can cause blisters and a lot of pain.

 Is Water Included on the Trip?